 - Patients that are at a clinically high risk of harm if their procedures are not completed

-We will continue to monitor the situation in New York State regarding the status of elective procedures.
+We will continue to monitor the situation in New York State regarding the status of elective surgeries.
 Our Insureds can find further guidance on the topic in this document on medical judgment and documentation.
 For all COVID-19-related developments, please visit MLMIC’s dedicated resources page.